fpapado/eleventy-with-vite/README.md

 You can test this out shortly with `npm run prod`, to simulate a production-parity build and run.

+## More things to do

+If you are using plugins that modify the HTML, you must do the wiring yourself.
+This can range from slightly manual and annoying, to incredibly annoying :)

+For example, [the Vite docs describe how to set up the React Refresh plugin in this context](vite-react-refresh).

+Another example is the [plugin-legacy]() which builds and outputs scripts compatible with browsers that do not suppport `script[type="module"]`.
+It also outputs inline scripts to detect a buggy version of Safari, which did not respect the `nomodule` attribute on scripts.
+All of that would ideally

 ## Alternative designs

+The design taken here is not perfect.
+It requires manual templating of the scripts, and requires significant work to integrate HTML transformations beyond that.
+Many plugins like having the ability to output HTML, and currently the plugin API does not expose that information.

+### SSR API

+Vite has a Server-Side Rendering API, aiming to provide SSR support for React, Vue and so on.
+However, it is also possible to use that API just to do the HTML transformations.

+In that case, a sketch pipeline would look like this:
+- Do the setup for Vite SSR
+- Run Eleventy to generate HTML files
+- After an HTML file is built, pass it to the `transformIndexHtml` function that Vite exposes
+- Serve / leave in output directory

+For running Vite on the HTML files, you could do it as an eleventy plugin, instead of reading the files yourself.
+This is not far off from generating the tags in a shortcode.

+You could opt to do this only in production, or also in development.

+The upside of this approach is that you can use something closer to the "regular" Vite HTML entry, without having to worry about creating the script tags yourself.
+While adding script tags is not a huge hassle, the realy upside is when you have plugins that transform HTML.
+In those cases, you would need to duplicate a lot of their logic, to inject things into HTML correctly.
+Being able to leverage a single pipeline is appealing, and as I'm typing this I'm becoming more convinced of it :)

+The downside is that I'm not sure how watching works (refer to the next section's Programmatic API considerations).
+Would changing a page cause Vite to refresh?
+Would changing scripts cause Eleventy to refresh?
+Neither?
+What are the false positives or negatives, if any?

+### Programmatic API

 [Vite has a programmatic JavaScript API](https://vitejs.dev/guide/api-javascript.html).
 In principle, you could use that API to run it inside of your Eleventy script.
 I am not a big fan of that approach.
 Both Eleventy and Vite are designed as long-running processes in development mode.
 These processes like being in charge of watching, and running them separately allows for the fast refresh cycles.
 Your mileage may vary!

-## More things to do

-If you are using plugins that output to the HTML, you must do the wiring yourself.

-For example, [the Vite docs describe how to set up the React Refresh plugin in this context](vite-react-refresh).

-Another example is the [plugin-legacy]() which builds and outputs scripts compatible with browsers that do not suppport `script[type="module"]`.

 ### Styles and CSS pre-processing